 When in doubt, deny, right?
 WRONG!

 If there is doubt, it likely means that a proper claim investigation was not completed.
-It all starts with insurance carriers and third-party administrators in providing their insured clients with the proper tools to assist in injury investigation and claim reporting.
+It all starts with insurance carriers and third-party administrators in providing their insured clients with the proper tools to assist in injury investigation and claim to report.
 Now is the time to refocus program energies and implement strategies that work.

 Proper Injury Reporting is Key